LiliaFramework/LiliaFramework.github.io/docs/information/installing_the_gamemode.md

 1. **Locate the Downloaded ZIP File:**

-    Find the `Lilia-main.zip` file you downloaded.
+    Find the `Lilia.zip` file you downloaded.

 2. **Extract the Contents:**